Severe Weather Statement issued for Erie by NWS - News Break

 Severe Weather Statement issued for Erie by NWS

-Effective: 2021-07-13 15:51:00 EDT Expires: 2021-07-13 16:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-13 16:20:00 EDT Expires: 2021-07-13 16:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Erie A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM EDT FOR SOUTHWESTERN ERIE AND NORTH CENTRAL CRAWFORD COUNTIES At 417 PM EDT, severe thunderstorms were located along a line extending from Girard to near Edinboro to near Meadville, moving northeast at 30 mph.
+Target Area: Erie A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM EDT FOR ERIE AND CENTRAL CRAWFORD COUNTIES At 419 PM EDT, severe thunderstorms were located along a line extending from near Girard to Cambridge Springs to near Guys Mills to near Sugarcreek, moving northeast at 45 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to trees and power lines.
-Locations impacted include Edinboro, Girard, Albion, Lake City, Cranesville, Platea and Avonia.
+Locations impacted include Erie, Meadville, Edinboro, Union City, Girard, Cambridge Springs, Waterford, Albion, Wattsburg, Canadohta Lake, Riceville, Northwest Harborcreek, Lincolnville, Guys Mills, Harborcreek, Lawrence Park, Wesleyville, Lake City, Saegertown and Cranesville.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0